eubinecto/tinyRAG/README.md

 # tinyRAG

-A minimal implementation of a retriever-augmented generation (RAG) system.
+A minimal & iterative implementation of a retriever-augmented generation (RAG) system.

 ## What is this?